 Symptoms and effects

-The average amount of blood lost during a period is 35ml – about half a tea cup.
+The average total amount of blood lost during a period is 35ml.

-Bleeding is considered abnormal when more than 80ml is lost, since above this point there is a risk of anaemia.
+Bleeding is considered abnormal when more than 80ml is lost, because if you are losing more than 80 ml during periods, you are at a risk of developing anaemia.
 Some women lose much more blood.
 Bleeding more than a litre each month has been recorded, but this is very unusual.
 Regular heavy periods with no other bleeding during the cycle are not normally associated with significant disease in young women.
 Irregular heavy periods and bleeding between periods or after sexual intercourse may indicate a serious condition.
 Other symptoms to watch out for include prolonged periods, tiredness, light headedness, poor sleep patterns and breathlessness.
 Although in most cases irregular periods do not indicate a serious condition, it is always wise to seek advice from your GP.

 In cases of abnormal bleeding it is important to discover if there is any underlying problem in the pelvis.
 This is done by means of a simple pelvic examination.
-The doctor inspects the vulva, vagina and cervix (neck of the womb) to make sure there is no abnormality that could account for the bleeding.
+The doctor inspects the vulva, vagina and cervix (neck of the uterus) to make sure there is no abnormality that could account for the bleeding.
 At the same time the doctor can check for signs of other conditions such as fibroids or endometriosis.
+A blood test is often performed to check for anaemia.

 Sometimes further tests are needed.